searchlight/icinga-operator/docs/cluster-alerts/env.md

 ## Spec
-`env` check command has not variables.
+`env` check command has no variables.
 It support following states:
 - OK
 - WARNING
 - CRITICAL